oktadev/okta-blog/_source/_posts/2021-12-06-spring-data-elasticsearch.md

 ## A JHipster Spring Boot Application with Spring Data Elasticsearch

 JHipster provides the Elasticsearch option to add search capabilities on top of your database.
-The integration is based on Spring Data Elasticsearch repositories, so let's generate a Blog application to explore what the generator provides.
+The integration is based on Spring Data Elasticsearch repositories, so let's generate a reactive Blog application to explore what the generator provides.
 The sample Blog application built in this tutorial is based on the JHipster sample [reactive-ms.jdl](https://github.com/jhipster/jdl-samples/blob/main/reactive-ms.jdl), with some minor tweaks:

 - Maven as buildTool
 - MongoDB as blog database, because the Elasticsearch integration only works with SQL databases and MongoDB
 - Bootstrap pagination for the Tag and Post entities
 - Okta for authentication
-- Kibana for index mapping explorations
+- Kibana for index mapping inspection

 Create a `blog` folder for the project, get the application JDL from the [Github](https://github.com/indiepopart/spring-data-elasticsearch.git) repository,  and generate the application with JHipster: